nbba-dev/nbba-dev.github.io/README.md

 ### New Features
 - TODO - allow MVP roll and register that
+- Rework fan factor update calculation to fit the actual rules of BB7s
 - Pause button over delay overlay, so that you can now pause the game even during a delay
+- Center background so that the field is always center no matter the screen resolution

 ### Bugfixes
 - Guided matches
+  - TODO - Guided match does not work without skipping the intro
-  - TODO - Fix fan factor update when it is a tie
+  - Couldn't select fan factor for team2
 - Go back one turn
   - Fix bug that ocurred when going back one turn and kept a clock ticking in the background